-- A discussion of the soils, surficial sediments, bedrock and host rock geology of the deposit which includes geological maps of appropriate scale and cross-sections.
-Where appropriate, the following geologic parameters will be included: - Representative lithologic descriptions including: age, colour, grain size, porosity, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of bedrock units; - Spatial distribution and thickness of lithologic units; - Alteration styles, mineralogy, bulk chemistry, occurrence and intensity of bedrock units: - Structural fabric (e.g., fractures, faults, foliation and lineation) and structural relationships; - Ore mineralogy, including sulphide types, abundance, mode of occurrence, extent of previous oxidation and an estimate of relative sulphide reactivity; - Type and grade of metamorphism; - Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure; - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
-This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area; - Geomorphology and topography at areas proposed for construction of major project components; - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A discussion of geological hazards that exist in the project area: - History of seismic activity in the area; - Isostatic rise or subsidence; and - Landslides (including rockslides). - Suitability of topsoil and overburden for use in the re-vegetation of surface-disturbed areas: - Sites of paleontological or palaeobotanical significance; - A characterization of the geochemical composition of expected mine materials such as waste rock, ore, low grade ore, tailings, overburden and potential construction material, which should include:
+- A discussion of the soils, surficial sediments, bedrock and host rock geology of the deposit which includes a table of geologic descriptions, geological maps and crosssections of appropriate scale.
+Where appropriate, the following geologic parameters will be included: - Maps of surficial and bedrock geology showing the distribution of geologic units; - Representative lithologic and sediment descriptions including: age, colour, grain size, porosity, moisture conditions, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of surficial and bedrock units; - A geological stratigraphic framework for the surficial sediments and bedrock as appropriate in support of hydrogeological assessments.
+In particular, delineation of key stratigraphic and hydrogeologic boundaries, the spatial distribution and thickness of lithologic units shown in plan and cross-section; - Alteration styles, mineralogy, bulk chemistry, trace metal chemistry occurrence and intensity of bedrock units; - Structural fabric (e.g., joints and fractures, faults, foliation and lineation) and structural relationships, structural characterization of the rock formations impacted by the project; - Ore mineralogy, including sulphide types, abundance, mode of occurrence, extent of previous oxidation and an estimate of relative sulphide reactivity; - Type and grade of metamorphism; and,

-- Mineralogy; - Elemental composition of lithologies in study area (major and trace elements); - Potential for acid generation, neutralization and contaminated neutral drainage.
+- Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure. - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
+This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area; - Geomorphology and topography of areas proposed for construction of major project components; - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A description of geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - History of seismic activity in the area; - Isostatic rise or subsidence; and, - Landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities. - Suitability of topsoil and overburden for use in the re-vegetation of surface-disturbed areas; - Sites of paleontological or palaeobotanical significance; and, - A characterization of the geochemical composition of expected mine materials such as waste rock, ore, low grade ore, tailings, overburden and potential construction material, which will include: - Mineralogy; - Elemental composition of host lithologies and ore in study area (major and trace elements); and, - Potential for acid generation, neutralization and contaminated neutral drainage.

-Acid Rock Drainage/Metal Leaching:
+Acid Rock Drainage/Metal Leaching